stvnjnk/self-stabilising-spoon/README.md

    - Servo Control (`Servo.h`)
    - Wire (for I2C communication)

----

-## Usage

-1. Wire the hardware components according to the design.
+3. Wire the hardware components according to the design.

-2. Upload the provided code to the Arduino Nano.
+4. Upload the provided code to the Arduino Nano.

-3. Power the system using a 9V battery and observe the stabilization of the spoon as it compensates for hand movements.
+5. Power the system using a 9V battery and observe the stabilisation of the spoon as it compensates for hand movements.

----

-## License

-This project is licensed under the GNU General Public License v2.0.
-See the [LICENSE](./gpl2.txt) file for details.

 ---